Cat is a new mom of a beautiful baby girl! Learning as she goes, Cat is excited to share her stories and adventures as a mother and a wife.

 - Diaper Genie or Trash Can With Lid: You can walk dirty diapers out to your main trash can if that works best for you.
 I have found that it's nice to have a trash can next to the changing table so I don't have to carry a dirty diaper through my house.
 We use a simple trash can with a lid and foot pedal to open it.
 Diaper Genies are just a nicer trash can that locks in odors.
 If odor is a huge concern, you may want a Diaper Genie instead of a basic trash can.

-Clothing, shoes, headpieces, and so on are very easy to get carried away with.
+It's easy to get carried away with clothing: shoes, headpieces, and so on.
 You do not need twenty onesies for your baby.
 Also, those newborn tennies are adorable, but your newborn will not be walking for some time.
 When choosing your baby's wardrobe, you will want to keep the weather in mind.
 My little one is an August baby and that is a hot month in Texas.
 So, we did not get newborn sized outfits with long sleeves.
 If you are expecting a winter baby, think long sleeves and thicker mittens.

 - Onesies: You'll definitely want 8 to 10 newborn sized onesies and 10 or so 0-3 month sized onesies.
 If you're able, wait on the larger sizes until you see how your baby is growing.
 If they are growing rapidly, you may not need the 3-6 month size for long and, therefore, you wouldn't need to get too many.
 If you care about fashion trends, you may also want to wait for onesies that are in style and in season.